History of Real Love Rocks

 To date Real Love Rocks has continued to work alongside multi agency collegues to develop ways to support and equip those working in universal settings.
 In particular:

-Coming Summer 2015 to the Real Love Rocks website to encourage and promote young people to creatively share positive messages about relationships.
+Currently under the development, this will encourage and promote young people to creatively share positive messages about relationships.

 An online space for parents helping them to understand what Child Sexual Exploitation is, how to spot the signs and where to go to for support if they are concerned about their child.